 Read the full story from WJBD Radio by clicking here.

 The Association of Illinois Soil and Water Conservation Districts (AISWCD), is a grass roots organization formed in 1948.
 It is made up and serves Illinois’ 98 member Soil and Water Conservation Districts (SWCDs).
 The AISWCD’s board members are representatives from local SWCD’s.
 Each local District is governed by an elected five member board.
-Members of each local board represent their district at the Land Use Council (LUC) level.
+Members of each local board represent their district at the prednisone Land Use Council (LUC) level.
 Each of the 16 Council’s elects one Director to the voting body of the AISWCD Board of Directors.

 Along with technical assistance the Illinois SWC Districts will help you with developing conservation planning and implementing conservation practices with help from the state and federal agencies.